andrefurlan/lazy-outdoor-shopper/README.md

-# JAX-RS Template Application

-This is a template for a lightweight RESTful API using JAX-RS.
-The sample code is a call for getting the current time.

-## Running the application locally

-First build with:

-    $mvn clean install

-Then run it with:

-    $ java -cp target/classes:target/dependency/* com.example.Main
+This is a application for outdoor shoppers who are lazy enough to use it instead of searching the several websites for the best price for the product wanted